Bunion (Hallux Valgus)

 The pain is most commonly due to two things – it can be from the pressure of the footwear on the Bunion or it can be due to arthritis like pain from the pressure inside the joint.
 The motion of the joint may be restricted or painful.

 Bunions occur at a joint where the big toe bends during normal walking and can therefore be extremely painful.
-They are vulnerable to excess pressure which can lead to the development of a hammer toe of the second toe, corns, calluses and the change in pressure may predispose it to an ingrown nail.
+Bunions can cause excess pressure and can lead to the development of a hammer toes, corns, calluses, and the change in pressure may predispose it to an ingrown nail.

 The initial goal of treatment is simple - to relieve pressure on the bunion and to halt or slow the progression of the joint deformity.
 There are a number of things that our Podiatrists and Chartered Physiotherapists can do to help manage symptoms and improve range of motion.